 Since I am planning to skip over all game presentations as they are not really that interesting and I cannot cover each game.
 Here you have the judging criteria that was used when evaluating each submission.
 It is important that you know it because there is a minor point I will mention later on about this topic.
 The evaluation was not made public and it was decided solely by the 5 juries.
 Similar to the code prize, I believe that code quality should not be a judging criteria but whatever.
 Maybe this is something common in game jams.

 I believe that the scores should have been made public at least.
 That way this would have provided some feedback to the teams and they could have checked what areas they could have improved.
-Additionally, there would have been a ranking of the finalists instead of 3 winners and the rest of finalists.
+Additionally, there should have been a ranking of the finalists instead of 3 winners and the rest of finalists.
 To make it clear, I have no problems with the winners, they all deserved it.
 They all made a quality 3D game though they all were a team of 5 members.
 Congratulations to them.
-Specially for the first prize winners which created a game far superior to everyone elses.
+Specially, to the first prize winners, because they created a game far superior to everyone else.

 Before closing down this third and final day of the game jam.
 I am going to move on to the last part of it, the Giant Quizz.
 We could argue chronologically whether the Giant Quizz should go before the reveal of the winners but I prefer it this way for several reasons.
 Moreover, I am quite certain that the jury already had decided the winners before the Giant Quizz started.
 If each judge had its own judging criteria sheet, they simply had to sum all the points from them.
 The only work left would be choosing the best project for the €2.5k prize.
 The extra time requested was probably for the design team to create the graphics to reveal the winners.
 I am still really skeptical about having as a judge criteria code quality.
 Plus, how do you exactly rate and judge that against other submissions?

 The Giant Quizz was the last event of the Sogeti Green x Game Jam.
 It took place after the game presentations to cover the time that the juries would need to select the winners.
-It was a Kahoot with twelve questions.
+It was a Kahoot! with 12 questions.
 Where each question either was related to Sogeti or Intel.
 For those that forgot or never realized, Intel was the official partnership of this game jam.
-So most of the questions nobody knew the answer as they where exclusive to those corporations.
-You make a guess or try to make a logical deduction.
-However, in Kahoot you obtain points depending on how fast you answered.
-At most, you can get 1000 points per answer.

 The quizz started and I immediately got the first question wrong.
-I was like, yep I am not winning this.
+I was like, well… I am not winning this.
 Second question, got it wrong also.
 This is when I noticed that all questions were going to be related to Sogeti and Intel.
-There was a chance that I could win because I was pretty knowledgeable for the Intel branch.
+There was a chance that I could win because I was pretty knowledgeable about computers overall and indirectly about Intel.
 From the third question onwards, I started getting each correct answer and I managed to get a streak of 6 correct questions.
 We were at question 8 out of 12 and I was in second place.
 In first place since the beginning of the quizz, we had GGsparta.
 4 questions were missing and as long as I got all of them and GGsparta missed any of them, I would get first place.
 I knew this because our score difference was less than one hundred points.

 9th question came in and we both got it correct, no changes in the standards.
 10th question came in and we both get it wrong.
 This one if I had taken my time to think about it.
-I could had made it a 50/50 chance as I knew that two out of the four answers were wrong.
-Instead I choose an answer which was wrong and then I realized I had fucked up.
+I could had made it a 50/50 chance as I knew that 2 out of the 4 answers were wrong.
+Instead I choose an answer which was wrong and then I realized I had screwed up.
 Since GGsparta got it wrong, the situation was still recoverable.
 11th question came in and I did not know the answer.
 I made a random guess and I was lucky enough and I got it right meanwhile GGsparta got it wrong.
-My victory was almost secured but it was not yet because our score difference was slightly less than one thousand points.
+My victory was almost secured but it was not over yet because our score difference was slightly less than 1 thousand points and in Kahoot! every question is worth 1 thousand points.

 If GGsparta got the next question right while answering really fast and I got it wrong, I would lose.
 By a mere couple of points, but I would still lose.
 So all the stakes were onto this last question.
 12th question came in and I had no idea what the answer was.
-Though, I managed to get it through logical deduction by discarding all wrong options.
+Though, I managed to get it right through logical deduction by discarding all wrong options.
 It took me some time to answer the question and I am quite sure that I was the last player to do so.
-But even getting one hundred points, would grant me the victory.
+But even getting 100 points, would grant me the victory.
 Taking all the time that I needed to answer the question was the most optimal and viable plan.
 In the end, it did not matter because GGsparta got it wrong but I had no way to know that.
-It is always nice having a safety net just in case.
+So, I ended up winning the Giant Quizz.

 Before closing down this last and final day of the event.
 I wanted to mention that you can download and play the game that Lily and I ended up developing.
 You can click here to view Rewildly‘s project page.
 As I usually try to do with all my projects, I am also providing the complete Unity project of the game with its source code.
 If you are curious about how the game internally works, then you can discover it.